 - Shortness of breath

-Aneurysms that form in the lower part of your aorta — called abdominal aortic aneurysms — are more common than thoracic aortic aneurysms.
+Thoracic aortic aneurysms are less common than aneurysms that form in the lower part of your aorta (abdominal aortic aneurysms).
 An aneurysm can also occur in between the upper and lower parts of your aorta.
 This type of aneurysm is called a thoracoabdominal aneurysm.

 When to see a doctor

-If an aneurysm ruptures or one or more layers of the artery wall splits (dissection), you may feel:
+If an aneurysm ruptures or one or more layers of the artery wall tears, you may feel:

 - Sharp, sudden pain in the upper back that radiates downward